It doesn’t matter what I think about before I actually begin to write. There are no “ideas” that will aid the process. None.

 It can draw you a picture, but only with stick figures, because on its own that is all it sees!
 Perhaps we can make out the stick figure that it draws to be a man, and the group of smaller sticks arranged in a circle above his head as the sun, and the emanating lines depicting rays of heat and light, but it is our imagination that fills out the drawing and allows us to see the entire scene.

 The intellect cannot “see” as does the imagination.
-It is not thoughtful.
-It does not consider.
-It can’t contemplate.
 It has a narrow point of reference not tied to the world at large.
 It can rearrange the sticks and it can do basic math, it’s very good at basic math, but it cannot on its own see past its nose.
 It is procedural and will always remain so.

 It’s only when it looks up, shuts its mouth and intently watches the imagination, the conceptual master, does it see beyond “stick land”.
 The moment it turns away and looks down exclusively at only its own world the vision is lost.
 It is myopic without the lens of the imagination.
 Without the imagination the left brain is no more than a glorified pocket calculator.